frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 of health, of employment.

-St. Paul says, "We\'ve been chosen out before the foundation of the world" (cf. Eph.
+St. Paul says, "We\'ve been chosen out before the foundation of the world" (*cf*.
+Eph.
 1:4).
 Every aspect of our life has been chosen by God.
 Nothing is an accident.

 God wants us to work then at making our marriage a success, and in making our family life a success, so that the domestic Church can really